 We welcome the opportunity to work with local businesses to plan an employee volunteer day.
 Whether it is facilities and ground maintenance, painting, clearing pastures, cleaning tack, or organizing, your group can make a big difference in the quality of life for our horses and people in our community!

 Please contact us for more information on how your organization can help: email@example.com

 HOW CAN YOU BECOME A HART VOLUNTEER?

-1. Complete the online application by clicking the link below.
+1. Complete the online application & the volunteer agreement & liability release by clicking the links below.

 2. Attend a volunteer orientation held at the HART farm.
 Once approved, attend the mandatory training class, usually held on Saturdays.
-Please wear closed-toe shoes, sunscreen, bring lunch and plenty of fluids to stay hydrated!
-RSVP to email@example.com
+Please wear closed-toe shoes, sunscreen, and plenty of fluids to stay hydrated!
+RSVP to firstname.lastname@example.org